 Location: Ferries depart from the Ferry Building on Quay Street, Auckland Central.

-10. Culture yourself at the AUckland Art Gallery
+10. Culture yourself at the Auckland Art Gallery

 For our final Auckland must-do, it’s got to be a classic city experience: checking out the local art gallery.
 What’s great about the Auckland Art Gallery is that it’s on the edge of the beautiful Albert Park.
 Plus, it’s free (with a few optional exhibitions to pay for).
-The Auckland Art Gallery is a great place to get a taste for the Auckland culture from its Polynesian roots to the international flare that’s more evident in Auckland today.
+The Auckland Art Gallery is a great place to get a taste for the Auckland culture from its Polynesian roots to the international flair that’s more evident in Auckland today.
 It’s definitely worth having a look around for an hour or so.

 Location: Wellesley Street East, Auckland Central